nkmxzhang/homebrew-ndkhelper/README.md

-# homebrew-ndkhelper
+# homebrew-tapir
-tools to manager Android NDK versions
+tools to manager some utils-tool for MacOS